Hossman333/DayOne-Find-And-Replace/README.md

 ## Note

+As you probably noted at the first example image some other numbers were changed.

-I did a diff on the files, and unfortunately there was a slight loss when I probably loaded in the JSON in Python.
-It also could have happened when I wrote the file out, but the large numbers that Day One stores get slightly tweaked.
+I did a diff on the files, and unfortunately there's a slight loss when I load in the JSON(or so I think).
+The large numbers that Day One stores get slightly tweaked.
 The three that I've seen change are `latitude`, `longitude`, and `visibilityKM`.
 Doesn't seem like a big deal to me, but if you want to fix it, then by all means PR's are accepted. (:

 ---